JACKSONVILLE, Fla. - From the Northside to the Westside to the Southside, it seemed no part of Jacksonville was untouched by violent crime in June.

 Among those killed in June were two transgender women, three young men gunned down near the St. Johns Town Center, and two women stabbed to death in apparent acts of domestic violence.

 Despite the marked increase in the number of homicides, Jacksonville is still trending behind the number of homicides the city saw last year.
 Through the first six months of this year, Jacksonville has seen 60 homicides, compared to 68 at the same time last year.
-According to JSO, arrests have been made in 11 of those cases and another six were ruled justifiable.
+According to JSO, arrests have been made in 13 of those cases and another six were ruled justifiable or excusable.